 I am Andrew Taylor, trading as "the Mediator".
 In this document I refer to "we” / “our” / “us" meaning myself and my staff.
 I am a solicitor, but I do not currently practice law.
 I believe that status enhances my neutrality.

 In the course of my mediation practice, I inevitably receive personal information about you.
 That makes me the "controller" of this information for the purposes of the GDPR and the Act.

 This document sets out how I and my staff might use and retain your data.

-If you need to contact me about your personal data please send us a message to email@example.com
+If you need to contact me about your personal data please send a message to firstname.lastname@example.org

-When carrying on our business and practice, processing your data and providing a service, it is possible that we may collect some or all of the following personal information that you provide:
+When carrying on our business and practice, processing your data and providing a service, it is likely that we shall record for some of the following personal information that you provide:

 - personal details

 - financial details